bitmakerla/estela/estela-web/README.md

 Run spider projects with

 - Friendly platform to deploy spiders
+- Monitoring interface
-- Storage of data spiders
+- All CRUD services to manage spiders
--
-- No Data Loss

 # Getting Started